shlomnissan/gleam/docs/pages/manual/importing_assets.md

 };
 ```

-If this setup is unfamiliar refer back to the [Creating an Application](/manual/creating_application) guide.
+If this setup is unfamiliar refer back to [Creating an Application](/manual/creating_application).

 To apply a texture to the cube, load the `.tex` asset inside the `OnAttached` hook.
 Once the texture is loaded, assign it to the mesh material: